2021 Health Equity Research Summit

-As part of Baylor College of Medicine's response to COVID-19, we will livestream this year's Summit via a virtual conference platform.
+As part of Baylor College of Medicine's ongoing response to COVID-19, the Summit will be conducted via a virtual conference platform.

-This conference is open to physicians and other healthcare professionals, residents and clinical fellows, biomedical scientists, students, and community members nationwide who are committed to workforce diversity in the health and biomedical sciences and bringing quality healthcare to underserved and under-represented populations in the United States.
+This conference is open to physicians and other healthcare professionals (including academic and private practice physicians, nurses, physician assistants, social workers, etc.), residents and postdoctoral fellows, biomedical scientists, public health and other government officials, students (including undergraduate and high school students), healthcare system leaders and administrators, not-for-profit organizations and community members nationwide who are committed to workforce diversity in the health and biomedical sciences and bringing quality healthcare to underserved and under-represented populations in the United States.

 Learning Objectives and Target Audience